chrisgrieser/shimmering-obsidian/docs/Features for Developers.md

 - Refer to the section on [Quick Access to hidden folders](Utility%20Features.md#Open-Various-Folders) for further information.
 - To quickly open local plugin folders in `.obsidian/plugins/`, use to the [Settings & Local Plugin Search](Settings%20and%20Local%20Plugin%20Search.md).

-## Local plugins
-Refer to the section on [Settings & Local Plugin Search](Settings%20and%20Local%20Plugin%20Search.md) for further information on how to:
-- Open local Folders in Finder or the Terminal.
-- Run `git pull` in a local repository.

 ## Vault-related features
 ➡️ Refer to the documentation of the [Vault Switcher](Vault%20Switcher.md) for information on how to switch vaults quickly and open the the vault root in Finder or the Terminal.